dustinpfister/blog_posts/_posts/lodash_zip.md

 ## 1 - What to know

-This is a post on the \_.zip method in lodash.
+This is a post on the \_.zip method in lodash one of the many [array methods in lodash](/2019/02/14/lodash_array/).
 I will be writing about this method, and some use case examples with it.
 I assume that you have at least some background with javaScript, and are just currently exploring lodash, and what it has to offer.

 ## 2 - Some background on multi-deferential arrays in javaScript